ianhudson87/meownitor/README.md

 This directory containes files for displaying the data to the user.

 ### Installation Instructions
 If running locally: pull the folder.
 Navigate the frontend directory.
-Run npm install.
+Run ``npm install``.

 If running on ec2 instance: pull the folder.
 Navigate the frontend directory.
-Run npm install.
-Run npm build.
+Run ``npm install``.
+Run ``npm build``.
 Take the build folder and upload it to the instance.

 ### How to run
-local: Run npm start in the frontend directory
+local: Run ``npm start`` in the frontend directory

 ec2: use express to server the index.html file in the build folder on some port.
 Then forward port 80 (http) to the port you are serving your file on.

 ## pi_520
 This directory contains the files we created in order to gather data from our sensors and send it to our website.
 The folder should be pulled onto the Pi.

+## cat-face-detection
+This directory contains the file for pulling the video stream data and processing it to detect cat faces.

+Simply pull the folder and run ``python hlsvideostream.py``.

 ### Installation Instructions
 1. Follow the installation instructions from [this link](https://docs.aws.amazon.com/iot/latest/developerguide/connecting-to-existing-device.html) to set up the Raspberry Pi and the necessary permissions from your AWS account.